 Additional research efforts include:

-The continued development of policy document coding and analysis procedures based on concepts drawn from the Institutional Analysis and Development framework.
+The development of policy document coding and analysis procedures based on methods and concepts from the Institutional Analysis and Development framework.
 A related study poster can be found here.
-Resulting studies include a Public Administration article in which the method is applied to investigate similarities and divergences between an administrative rule and the preceding legislative law, available here, an Urban Affairs Review article which the method is applied to explore institutional diversity in city charters (available here), a Policy Sciences article in which the method is applied to document policy change (available here), and a forthcoming article in the Journal of Theoretical Politics.
+Resulting studies include a Public Administration article in which the method is applied to investigate similarities and divergences between an administrative rule and the preceding legislative law (available here), an Urban Affairs Review article which the method is applied to explore institutional diversity in city charters (available here), a Policy Sciences article in which the method is applied to document policy change (available here), and a forthcoming article in the Journal of Theoretical Politics.